pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Functionality

-* Does this PR do what the developer intends it to do?
+* Does this PR implement what the PR author intends to do?
 * How will implementing this PR help the user?

 Basically, PR authors are supposed to sufficiently test their PRs before code reviews.
 However, as a reviewer, you should still think about edge cases, especially for problems about concurrency.